Frequently Asked Questions

 More Ways to Play

-Q: Is there an option to purchase my DAILY GRAND, WESTERN MAX, WESTERN 649, LOTTO MAX and LOTTO 6/49 Quick Pick tickets all at the same time?
+Q: Is there an option to purchase my DAILY GRAND, WESTERN MAX, WESTERN 649, PICK games, LOTTO MAX and LOTTO 6/49 Quick Pick tickets all at the same time?

 A: Yes!
 We offer several convenient packages for players to request tickets for their favourite games.
 Find out about the different Lotto Packs available.

-Q: Why can't I pick three of the same numbers while choosing Box Play?
+Q: For PICK 3, why can't I pick three of the same numbers while choosing Box Play?

 A: If all three numbers chosen are the same, there is only one possible outcome and therefore the Selection can only be played using Straight Play.
 Box Play allows the player to play one 3-digit number in various combinations to win prizes.